ArchRobison/FrequonInvaders/README.md

 3. cd to `src/github.com/ArchRobison/FrequonInvaders`
 4. Run `go build`

-## Status
+## Status (2015-Sept-3)

 Much of the code is dummied.
-There is no sound.
-The score lights just count in binary.
+There is some sound.
+The score lights work.
-However, you can interfere and destroy a single Frequon.
+You can interfere and destroy a Frequons and raise the score.
+However, there is a bug (cause unknown) where Frequons seem further right than you can move the circular cursor.